Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 :class:`qiskit.quantum_info.QuantumState`.

 Similarly to :class:`~qiskit.opflow.primitive_ops.PrimitiveOp`, :class:`~qiskit.opflow.state_fns.StateFn`
-acts as a factory to create the corresponding sub-class depending on the computational primitive used to initialize it.
+acts as a factory to create the corresponding subclass depending on the computational primitive used to initialize it.

 .. tip::